csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

         - This program will not compile because `in quotes` is not valid C# code, and the compiler thinks it is not part of the string:

             ```
+            //  Incorrect Code
             class Welcome
             {
                 static void Main()
                 {
                     Console.WriteLine("This is "in quotes"");
+                    // This is parsed as if the string was "This is "
+                    // followed by in quotes, which is not valid C#,
+                    // followed by the empty string "".
                 }
             }
             ```